ESL Pro League Season 14: Teams competing

 Like the previous season, 24 teams competed in the tournament.
 Twelve of those are permanent partners of ESL, therefore being invited directly to the season.
 Seven more teams were chosen by ESL, based on their positions on the companys CS:GO World Ranking.
 The five final teams qualified through tournaments held by ESL's partner, ESEA.
-Renegades qualified for the season in a one-of Oceania plaoff against the team Order, winning 3–1 on June 29.
+Renegades qualified for the season in a one-of Oceania playoff against the team Order, winning 3–1 on June 29.
 However, on August 11, Renegades announced that they would not participate, citing travel restrictions due to the ongoing pandemic.
 Joshua "INS" Potter said in a video released via Twitter that "Unfortunately, due to the global pandemic right now, we will be unable to attend ESL Pro League".
 ESL replaced Renegades with the Russian team forZe.
 Bad News Bear and TeamOne qualified via winning the ESEA Premier Season 36 and 37 North America, respectively.
 Sinners qualified on June 27, winning the 37th Season of ESEA Premier, scoring 2–0 against Polish team AGO, making Sinners the first Czech team to play in the EPL.